tiendu/tiendu.github.io/_posts/2025-05-27-automation-makefile-eng.md

 categories: [devops, tooling, programming, productivity]
 ---

-Every software project needs a little backstage magic — the part where folders get created, servers spin up, and tests run with a single command.
+Every software project needs a little backstage magic - the part where folders get created, servers spin up, and tests run with a single command.
 But which tool do you hand that wand to?

 Should you write a **Makefile**?
 A **justfile**?
 A classic **shell script**?

 Or... try to glue it all together with `subprocess.run()` and regret it later?

-Let’s walk through your options with examples, trade-offs, and a few pro tricks — served just the way you like it.
+Let's walk through your options with examples, trade-offs, and a few pro tricks - served just the way you like it.

 ---